-Conduct Better Interviews.
-Hire Better People.
+Better Interviews.
+Better Hires.

 What Is Behavioral Interviewing?

-In a behavioral interview, the candidate provides concrete examples about how they used specific behaviors or skills on the job.
-And the candidate’s answers?
-Those help the interviewer get an accurate picture of not only what the candidate can do, but how they do it.
+In a behavioral interview, candidates provide concrete examples of how they have used specific behaviors and skills on the job.
+These examples help interviewers understand not only what candidates can do, but how they do it.

-What Are Behavioral Interviewing Questions?
+What Are Behavioral Interview Questions?

 Using the STAR Method in Interviewing